 B2B, also called Business to Business, is not a specific event term, as it applies to all industries.
 It is used to describe the relationship between two companies or businesses.
 In the event industry, it’s used to describe events planned to create partnerships or sell products to other businesses.

-B2C or Business to Consumer.
-Is the term used to describe the relationship between a business and its clients / consumers.
+B2C or Business to Consumer is the term used to describe the relationship between a business and its clients and consumers.
 In the event industry, it’s used to describe events focusing on consumer relationships and sales.

 Banquet Event Order (BEO)